What is Android User Interface?

 Let us study much more about Android User Interface in detail:

-4 Biggest challenges faced by Android User Interface
+4 Biggest Challenges Faced by Android User Interface

 #1 – The Multiple Screen Challenge

-Any interface built needs to be able to run on all OS and just not Android and keeping in mind this point we need to build a User Interface that would support different screen sizes and different screen densities.
-This could be done by using the Hierarchy Viewer.
-Hierarchy viewer is a tool that allows you to optimize your layouts and this is available in your SDK.
-It allows you to check the layout design bugs, rectifying them, and ultimately calculating the time that causes a delay in the running.
-The hierarchy viewer can be found in the tool folder of the SDK.
+Any interface built needs to be able to run on all OS and not just Android, and keeping in mind this point, we need to develop a User Interface that would support different screen sizes and different screen densities.
+You can use the Hierarchy Viewer to accomplish this.
+Hierarchy viewer is a tool that allows you to optimize your layouts, which is available in your SDK.
+It will enable you to check the layout design bugs, rectify them, and ultimately calculate the time that causes a delay in the running.
+You can locate the hierarchy viewer in the tool folder of the SDK.
+To ensure that the screen adapts to varied screen heights, you should use the ‘wrap content’ option, while for the height and width components, you should use the ‘match parent’ option.
+The ‘wrap content’ minimizes the screen to fit the screen measurements, while the ‘match parent’ expands the screen size for a parent view.

+Regarding the varied screen densities, layouts are designed using absolute pixels to define the sizes and distances.
+Designing and defining the layout with pixels is difficult as the varied screens of different phones have different densities, and an absolute can cause havoc.
+Thus the density layout is done either in a deep unit or sp.
 Complex layouts are possible and are done through instances of nested loops.
-Complex layout though allows you to constantly play with the weight, it can be expensive.
-Avoiding weight is possible in terms of dividing two components equally on a screen.
+The complex layout, though, allows you to play with the weight constantly; it can be expensive.
+Avoiding weight is possible by dividing two components equally on a screen.
 The nested layout should be avoided as much as possible as it decreases the layout performance.
-The nested structure is teamed up with the Linear layout for the dynamic visibility setting.
-As the name suggests, in Linear layout all the Android user interface components are arranged in a linear manner, and hiding any of the components may not affect the alignment of the rest of the components.
+The nested structure is combined with the Linear layout for the dynamic visibility setting.
+As the name suggests, in a Linear layout, all the Android user interface components are arranged linearly, and hiding any of the components may not affect the alignment of the rest of the components.
+Relative Layout makes the position of one of the components defining manner to a relative component’s position.
+For example, below align Left.

-#2 – User-Friendly and Challenge to make it Aesthetic
+#2 – User-Friendly and Challenge to Make it Aesthetic

-An app bar basically is the identification mark or label located at the top of your screen.
+An app bar is a next thing you need to focus on.
+An essential element of design in your app, it can make or break your future success as it will enhance the user experience through its interactive nature and visual structure.
+An app bar is the identification mark or label at the top of your screen.
 It provides the location of your app to the user, also helping in the process of functions such as search and navigation.
-Putting it simply the action bar helps the user in terms of its actions by prioritizing their action and putting it right at the top of its context.
-Space is a limiting factor in the app bar, however, the excess of actions are fitted through transferring them to the overflow menu.
+Simply put, the action bar allows users to prioritize their actions and place them at the top of their context.
+We fit excess actions in the app bar despite the limited space by transferring them to the overflow menu.

-An action bar or app bar is basically a title bar in the application.
+An action bar or app bar is a title bar in the application.
 The commonly used actions present in the action bar are:

 - Forward